oracle/node-oracledb/test/README.md

-# Testing node-oracledb
+# Test node-oracledb

-*Copyright (c) 2015, Oracle and/or its affiliates.
+*Copyright (c) 2016, Oracle and/or its affiliates.
 All rights reserved.*

 You may not use the identified files except in compliance with the Apache License, Version 2.0 (the "License.")